iivanoo/covid-apps-observer/data/data_us/reports/resources/com.joinzoe.covid_zoe___2.5.0/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="com.joinzoe.covid_zoe 3 reviews"/>
 </p>

+> A great thing to do to help research the epidemic.
+App itself is not that easy to use.
+I had to load it and try to sign in several times before I got going with it.
+First time I have up but then it came back to it.<br> :date: __2021-06-25 20:44:00__

+> Great app, seem to be having issues recently with logging in, resolved by uninstalling and reinstalling hence 3*<br> :date: __2021-06-24 16:23:34__

+> Fairly easy to use<br> :date: __2021-06-23 12:00:22__

 > I did not receive the extra surveys for mental health and Long Covid no matter what I tried so it is not representative.<br> :date: __2021-06-13 22:10:01__